snu-mllab/Co-Mixup/README.md

 ```

 ## Requirements
-This code is tested with
+This code was tested with
 python 3.7.6
 pytorch 1.7.0
 torchvision 0.8.1